 "EBRC has currently over 70 international certifications and awards, which, combined, enable customers to evaluate our performance and services, and even our best practices and strategy", said Jean-François Hugon.

-Active in the healthcare sector in France, EBRC is also HDS - Health Data Host – certified and can therefore offer its services to stakeholders in the management of sensitive and personal data.
-As the CRO explained, "this is a certification of our Data Centre services in our Tier IV data centres".
+Active in the healthcare sector in France, EBRC is also HDS - Health Data Hosting – certified and can therefore offer its services to stakeholders in the management of sensitive and personal data.
+As the Head of Risk and Business Advisory explained, "this is a certification of our Data Centre services in our Tier IV data centres".
 In order to support its partners in the financial sector offering credit card payment services, EBRC also complies with the PCI DSS (Payment Card Industry - Data Security Standard) Level 2 standard.

 Why outsource IT activities – and how?

-According to EBRC Chief Risk Officer & Chief Information Security Officer, "it is crucial to investigate internal processes before outsourcing.
+According to EBRC Head of Risk and Business Advisory, "it is crucial to investigate internal processes before outsourcing.
 Secondly, the choice of supplier is just as important: it involves a study and must result in a relationship of trust.
 This is where certifications come into play".
 The Business Advisory and IT Transformation teams first map out customer needs before setting up a strategy, with an action plan, which will then be implemented.